spillerrec/cgCompress/README.md

 A custom image format is used for output.
 It is based on OpenRaster with the following modifications:
 - Multiple images are supported, which is done by interpreting <stack> elements which are direct descendants of the root <image> element as separate images.
 When the specification for MultiplePages in OpenRaster appear, this format might be updated to reflect that.
 Thus, **this format might change!**
 - Thumbnails may use other formats than PNG.
 - mergedimage.png is not required.
-It would be rather pointless to use space on that...
+We don't want to waste space on that.

 ### Support